Alpha and Omega (film series): Alpha and Omega (2010)

-After park rangers capture and ship them all the way across North America, omega wolf Humphrey (Justin Long) and alpha wolf Kate (Hayden Panettiere) find them in the woods very far from home so they must travel far to get home and stop their packs from fighting each other.
+After park rangers capture and ship them all the way across North America, omega wolf Humphrey (Justin Long) and alpha wolf Kate (Hayden Panettiere) find themselves in the woods very far from home so they must travel far to get home and stop their packs from fighting each other.

 Alpha and Omega 2: A Howl-iday Adventure (2013)

 Kate (Kate Higgins), Humphrey (Benjamin Diskin) and their 3 new pups (Stinky, Claudette and Runt) are happily preparing to celebrate their first winter together when their smallest pup, Runt, is kidnapped by rogue wolves, led by a power-hungry wolf named King, as part of a plan to take over their home.
-They must now go on a new journey across the wilderness to find and bring back Runt & save their home before the winter snows block their way home.
-While their adventure does not end exactly as planned, Kate and Humphrey discover that "Home is where the family is."
+Along the way, Kate and Humphrey help a lost bear cub.
+In gratitude, the bears help the wolves rescue Runt.
+The wolf family wind up stranded at Max's gas station.
+However, because of the holidays, Max has a change of heart and allows the wolves to come in and eat.